Loading ...

 Inspired by a traditional diver’s helmet, this revolutionary steel watch was characterized by an octagonal shaped bezel secured by eight visible hexagonal gold screws, visible water resistance gasket and a dial adorned with exclusive blue petit tapisserie motif.

 The watch was slim, just 7 mm, but pretty large (at that time) having a case diameter of 39 mm.
-To complete the watch, an integrated - and very complex to build - stainless steel bracelet.
+To complete the watch, an integrated - and very complex to build - bracelet.

 The U.S. Patent 3.756.017 filed by Gerald Genta